kmaida/node-secure-dino-api/README.md

 ### POST `/api/secure/fav`

-This endpoint requires authentication.
+This endpoint requires authorization with an access token.
 A post `body` must be sent with the request containing the name of the dinosaur that should be marked as a favorite.

 The dinosaur favorite property will be toggled and the dinosaur's full details will be returned: